Gémima Joseph

 Gémima Joseph (born 17 October 2001) is a French sprinter.
-She won a silver medal in the women's 4 x 100 metres relay at the 2024 European Athletics Championships.
+She won the 100 metres and 200 metres sprint double at the French Athletics Championships in both 2024 and 2026.
+She won a silver medal in the women's 4 × 100 metres relay at the 2024 European Athletics Championships.

 Early life

 From French Guiana, Joseph was hugely influenced as a teenager when she started being coached by former international sprinter Katia Benth, and then when Benth had ill-health, Joseph was coached by Benth's former coach Gaetan Tariaffe.
 Joseph has made the decision to stay mostly based away from mainland France in favour of remaining in her homeland.
 She studies in Cayenne for a Diploma in Accounting and Management.